codergy/vba-snippets/README.md

     Sheets(2).Range("A1:A10").Formula = Sheets(1).Range("A1:A10").Formula

-If you'd like to use the values of the formulas in a range, do not use copy and paste values.
+If you have formulas in a range, but you need their value only, do not use copy and paste values.
 Here's a fast method:

     With Sheets(2).Range("A1:A10")
         .Value = .Value